 So, what is the right age to go to a LASIK?

+You would ask, how old do you have to be to get lasik?
 In most cases, human eyes stabilize by the age of 20 years, and they continue to be stable until one turns 40.
 The aging process for the eyes starts again at 40; for this reason, many of us complain of presbyopia over 40.
 Hence, the normal age expanse for a LASIK happens to be between ages 20 and 40.

 Why not before 20?

 Till the time a person does not reach the age of 20, there are chances that the refraction changes more frequently.
 Both nearsightedness and farsightedness grade progresses rapidly.
 Hence, LASIK before 20 might not yield significant results.

 After age 40, aging eyes start to make its entrance, known with the medical name; presbyopia could occur any time after 35.
 This is a typical age-related vision disorder that makes nearby things unclear.
 People with presbyopia need to use reading glasses as they struggle to see fine closer details.